Tax Planning for Income

 There are many other ways to postpone your taxable income.
 For instance, you can contribute to a traditional IRA, buy permanent life insurance (the cash value part grows tax deferred), or invest in certain savings bonds.
 You may want to speak with a tax professional about your tax planning options.

 2. Shift income to family members to lower the overall family tax burden

 However, look out for the kiddie tax rules.
-Under these rules, for children under age 18, or children under age 19 (or full-time students under age 24) who don’t earn more than one-half of their financial support, any unearned income over $2,100 (in 2015, $2,000 in 2014) is taxed at the parent’s marginal tax rate.
+Under these rules, for children under age 18, or children under age 19 (or full-time students under age 24) who don't earn more than one-half of their financial support, any unearned income over $2,100 (in 2015 and 2016) is taxed at the parent's marginal tax rate.
 Also, be sure to check the laws of your state before giving securities to minors.

 Other ways of shifting income include hiring a family member for the family business and creating a family limited partnership.
 Be sure to investigate all of your options carefully before acting.

 3. Deduction planning involves proper timing and control over your income